Financing Your First Multifamily Investment: Tips for New Real Estate Investors

 - Veritas Investments defaulted on a $448 million loan on 62 older apartment buildings in San Francisco, which had been securitized into two CMBS by Goldman Sachs.
 The loan was originated during the free-money era, and investors eagerly piled into it without considering the possibility of much higher rates.

-Both examples illustrate the importance of being conscious of the loan you take out based on the current real estate cycle.
+Both examples illustrate the importance of being conscious of the investment property loans you take out based on the current real estate cycle.

 Real estate values can fluctuate rapidly in an environment of rising interest, and cap rates decompress in the oversupply or recession phase of the market cycle, putting borrowers in a precarious financial situation.

 As an investor, you should talk to several agency loan brokers, lenders, and local community banks to be informed of best loan option you should use.
 Remember not all lenders are the same.